Deformed cluster maps of type $A_{2N}$: Integrable deformations of cluster maps

 Once again, we begin by presenting the initial data as

-Then the corresponding exchange matrix can be found by reading off the coefficients of the new pre-symplectic form, $\pi_{A_{6}}^{*}\omega_{A_{6}}$.
+Then a new exchange matrix can be found by reading off the coefficients of the presymplectic form $\pi_{A_{6}}^{*}\omega_{A_{6}}$ (the pullback of the symplectic form under $\pi_{A_{6}}$).
 This matrix is given by

-If this case is similar to that of type $A_{2}$ and $A_{4}$, then one would expect to be able to find an extended exchange matrix which contains entries corresponding to frozen variables $a_{1}, a_{5}$ and $a_{6}$.
-Then it should be invariant under a certain sequence of mutation, generating cluster variables expressed by the relations \eqref{systmA6}.
-However, the first few iterations of the recurrence \eqref{systmA6} give rise to the variable whose denominator is given by
+If this case were similar to that of type $A_{2}$ and $A_{4}$, then one would expect to be able to find an extended exchange matrix which contained entries corresponding to frozen variables $a_{1}, a_{5}$ and $a_{6}$.
+Then it should be invariant under a certain sequence of mutations, generating cluster variables expressed by the relations \eqref{systmA6}.
+However, after a few iterations of the recurrence \eqref{systmA6}, one finds a variable whose denominator is given by